nikoheikkila/nikoheikkila.fi/src/pages/blog/don-t-use-bash-for-scripting-all-the-time/index.md

 echo "Hello, $name!"
 ```

 The last line looks easy.
-We are just printing a message with a variable but what on earth is going on in the first line?
+We are printing a message with a variable but what on earth is going on in the first line?
 Syntax quirks like wrapping the statement in braces and the mysterious notation of `1:-` make this very hard to understand.
 Without a good whitespacing it's painful to read as well.
 Anyhow, this line tells Bash to assign a string value of `World` to a local variable `$name` when the user has not given anything as the first parameter for the script.

 Let's do the same in Python.